MarcBoule/ImpromptuModular/README.md

 * **BANK**: This is used to select one of 8 sets of pad values stored in memory, and can itseld be CV controlled.

-The module also features sliders and menu items to copy paste the CVs in a bank, and also to offset/multiply/divide the stored CVs.
+The module also features sliders and menu items to copy and paste the CVs, and also to offset/multiply/divide the stored CVs.

 ([Back to module list](#modules))